gitworkflows/devpod/memory-bank/components/devpod-cli.md

-# Gitpod CLI Component
+# Devpod CLI Component

 ## Overview

-The Gitpod CLI (Command Line Interface) is a utility that comes pre-installed within Gitpod workspaces, providing users with a convenient way to interact with the Gitpod platform and control various aspects of their workspace environment from the terminal.
+The Devpod CLI (Command Line Interface) is a utility that comes pre-installed within Devpod workspaces, providing users with a convenient way to interact with the Devpod platform and control various aspects of their workspace environment from the terminal.

 ## Purpose

-The primary purposes of the Gitpod CLI are:
+The primary purposes of the Devpod CLI are:
-- Provide a command-line interface for interacting with Gitpod workspaces
+- Provide a command-line interface for interacting with Devpod workspaces
 - Enable users to control workspace features and settings
 - Facilitate IDE integration from the terminal
 - Manage workspace ports and port forwarding